spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/authority-and-interest.md

 ![Areas of interest]({{assetRoot}}assets/screen-grabs/interest-areas.gif)

-_Animation: Our three server-worker instances have interest in entity components which are outside each of their areas of authority._
+_Animation: Our three server-worker instances have interest in entity components which are outside each of their areas of authority_

 ## Authority and interest - what’s the difference?